rdeneau/book-typescript-object-creation/doc/class-inheritance.md

 ### Base class methods

-We can use `super` to access the base class methods [^1] the same way we are using `this` for the current class members:

-[^1] In TypeScript, only `public` and `protected` methods are callable with `super`.
+We can use `super` to access the base class methods the same way we are using `this` for the current class members.
+In TypeScript, only `public` and `protected` methods are callable with `super`.
 Otherwise, we get the error `Property 'xxx' is private and only accessible within class 'Xyz'`.

 ```ts
 abstract class Base {